ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Type the Slack webhook URL, which is generated by Slack as an incoming webhook.
 You need a Slack webhook URL for a Slack channel to receive notifications about your toolchain from the tool integrations.
 For instructions to create or find your webhook, see [Incoming Webhooks ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://api.slack.com/incoming-webhooks){: new_window}.

- If you have been using an API key for your Slack channel to receive notifications about your toolchain from the tool integrations, you must update your configuration to use a webhook instead.
+ If you use an API key for your Slack channel to receive notifications about your toolchain from the tool integrations, you must update your configuration to use a webhook instead.
  {: tip}

 1. Type the name of the Slack channel that you want notifications to be sent to.
 The channel must exist and be active in your Slack team.